 Dental Assisting is one of the fastest growing careers in Massachusetts.
 The Northeast program offers a comprehensive curriculum aligned with the MA DESE Dental Assisting framework.
 Students are given the opportunity to gain knowledge of administrative and clinical dental procedures through academic and practical instruction.
 The students receive clinical experience at Tufts University School of Dental Medicine.
-Upon successful completion of their rigorous curriculum, students are prepared to take the Dental Assisting National Board certification exams in radiology and infection control.
+Upon successful completion of their rigorous curriculum, students are prepared to take the Dental Assisting National Board certification exams in radiology health and safety, infection control, and National Entry Level Dental Assistant.

 Sample Job Titles: